-A study by the Anna University reveals that Chennai has lost 33 per cent of its wetlands and 24 per cent agricultural land which is crucial for improving groundwater table in the last one decade.
+A study by Anna University reveals that Chennai has lost 33 percent of its wetlands and 24 percent of agricultural land which is crucial for improving the groundwater table in the last decade.

-The three rivers, Buckingham canal and the wetlands are almost dry today.
+The three rivers, the Buckingham canal, and the wetlands are almost dry today.

-Faulty policies by the government like opening of IT Corridors are also responsible for water crisis in the City.
+Faulty policies by the government like the opening of IT Corridors are also responsible for the water crisis in the City.

 The situation in Chennai gives a glimpse of what can be the situation of the entire world in a few years if we humans continue mindless exploitation of earth’s resources.